 Constantly tired lately, no matter how many hours you have slept?
-Still remember those days you were a “super-human” that you work hard and excel at whatever you do without much sleep or rest?
-Ever wonder why your body/energy can’t bounce back like before?
+Still remember those days when you were “super-human” and you worked tirelessly, exceling at whatever you did without much sleep or rest?
+Ever wonder why your body and energy doesn’t bounce back like before?

-As a Chinese Medicine practitioner, I view fatigue and energy recharge following a common pattern that can be summarised as “5 Stages of Human Health’, which outlines in the Table below.
+As a Chinese Medicine practitioner, I view fatigue and energy recharge as following a common pattern that can be summarised by “5 Stages of Human Health” outlines in the Table below.

 Table: Five Stages of Human Health

 * Inspired by Qingzhong Wu, “The User’s Manual For Human Body” (Chinese Edition) 2005.

 Let us look at these stages in more detail.

 In this stage we are at the optimal level of health; we are full of energy and so our reserve energy remains untouched and well preserved.
 Our sleep is good, we enjoy a balanced diet and good digestion and bowel movement; we also exercise well and feel emotionally stable and well-balanced.

 However, if we push ourselves hard and fail to recharge regularly through good sleep, diet, and restorative exercises and mental relaxation, we will fall into Stage 2.

 In this stage we are mildly fatigued or what I call ‘Low Immunity State’.
 Our body has less energy – but our reserve energy remains largely unused.
 As we have the lower energy we are more susceptible to minor ailments like colds, flu and headaches.
 If we do not recharge properly through the right means, we enter Stage 3.